-The mission of SNACK*, a 501c3 not-for-profit organization, is to fill a void in the lives of children, teens, and adults with Autism Spectrum Disorders and other similar developmental and behavioral disabilities by providing after-school and weekend recreational programs designed and staffed to address their needs.
+The mission of SNACK*, a 501c3 not-for-profit organization, is to fill a void in the lives of children, teens, and adults of all abilities by providing after-school and weekend recreational programs designed and staffed to address their needs.
 SNACK* also provides prevocational training and supported employment opportunities.
 Our mission is accomplished by establishing activity programs that offer a variety of group and individual activities to provide these children with the help they need to thrive – the opportunity to make friends, improve skill levels, build confidence, work, and participate in activities that typical kids do everyday and have some fun.

 At SNACK*, children of ALL abilities are welcome including those with no diagnosis.
 ALL SNACK* activities are open to the general public.

 SNACK* provides specialized instructional techniques not available in other programs and is committed to never turning a child away—no matter how challenging the behaviors.
 We strongly believe that everyone deserves to have the same opportunities available to typically developing children in an environment that is committed to their success.

 A key philosophy of SNACK* is to accept children of all capabilities, through our no “in-take” policy.
 We offer free trial classes and families decide if SNACK* is right for their child, not the other way around.
 SNACK'S activity programs are devoted to “Fun, Friends, and Hope” and welcome those with physical disabilities, verbal and non-verbal language abilities, across all socio-economic, race, and ethnic backgrounds.